Australian BioResources

 BALB/cJAusb

-• Origin – Imported from The Jackson Laboratory in 2013 and 2022.
+• Origin – Imported from The Jackson Laboratory in 2013.
+A refreshment colony was imported in 2024.

 • Common name/s – BALB/cJ